-To provide the members of Strategy & Programmes with an update on the preparations to present a balanced revenue budget for 2022/23 to the 18 March 2022 Partnership, and ask the members to consider the risks and challenges being faced at this stage.
-This report seeks to highlight the assumptions being made in the preparation of the budget, proposals for fees and charges and the draft proposed local authority requisition.
+Following consideration by the Strategy and Programmes Committee, to recommend the Partnership approve a balanced revenue budget for 2022/23, and noting the risks and challenges of preparing a balanced budget during the current period of uncertainty.
+This report also seeks to highlight the assumptions being made in the preparation of the budget, proposals for fees and charges and the proposed local authority requisition.
+In addition, members are asked to approve the amendment to the reserves policy, as recommended following consideration by the Strategy & Programmes Committee.